bnj997/links-demonstration/README.md

 - Testing

   Because of the requirement that: "if one link is open, all others must close", the parent component `ProfilePage.tsx` currently handles the `isOpen` state of all links.
 To run the required test cases, the `ProfilePage.tsx` was rendered rather than the actual link component themselves.
-In addition, I also mocked the return value of the `useLinks()` call to prevent the async promise from running and to prevent the "...loading" text to be rendered.
+In addition, I also mocked the return value of the `useLinks()` call to prevent the async promise from running and to prevent the "...loading" text to be rendered instead of the actual links.

   Given more time, more testing should be provided with a focus on testing the link component themselves.